JamesChiDuong/IIS_ClassicMcliecehw/README.md

   |We can't stop the program expect we interrupt the program |                            |

   `Example 2:`
   We will use Python scripts decides which operands will be choose.
 We will implement with `addition, subtraction, and multiplicaton` to test with design.
+  * The syntax additional: python3 Test_TranAndRecei.py /dev/pts/4 110 101 add
+  * The syntax subtraction: python3 Test_TranAndRecei.py /dev/pts/4 110 101 sub
+  * The syntax multiplicaton: python3 Test_TranAndRecei.py /dev/pts/4 110 101 mul
+  * The syntax division: python3 Test_TranAndRecei.py /dev/pts/4 110 101 div

   | TOP MODULE FILE                 |      TEST PYTHON FILE                                      |
   | ---------------                 |     --------------------------------------------------------------------------              |